-These Guidelines govern the conditions of confinement for CIA Detainees, who are persons detained in detention facilities that are under the control of CIA ("Detention Facilities").
+These Guidelines govern the CIA Detainees, who are persons conditions of confinement for detained in detention facilities that are under the CIA ("Detention Facilities"). control of (b)(1) 3) NatSecAct

 These Guidelines recognize that environmental and other conditions, as well as particularized considerations affecting any given Detention Facility, will vary from case to case and location to location.